 It’s no secret that I teach students with special needs (and absolutely LOVE it!).

-I have a smaller class size, but the diverse needs of all of my students keeps me on my toes.
+I have a smaller class size, but the diverse needs, and learning styles, of all of my students keeps me on my toes.
 It’s actually a really awesome thing because it gets the creativity in my brain rolling.

 After discovering the unique needs of each of my students, I knew I had to come up with something for Calendar Time first thing in the morning.